2222-07-06

 If you provide a global product in various geographical markets, chances are high that you can’t meet these testers in person.

-Especially if the test cases are executed after the finished development process, you might end up with some new insights which you haven’t taken into consideration.
-Your theory of how much know-how your users have will be tested.
+Especially if the test cases are executed after the finished development process, you might end up with some new insights that you haven’t considered.
+Your theory of how much know-how your real users will have will be tested.

 3. Documentation

-Executing and documenting your User Acceptance tests should happen at the same time.
-I’d recommend setting up a system that lets you document all relevant information without losing any data.
+Executing and documenting your User Acceptance tests should happen simultaneously.
+I recommend setting up a system that allows you to document all relevant information without losing any test data.

 Documentation is one thing, clearly defined responsibilities for ensuring the implementation of your users’ feedback is another key factor.